Willard (1971 film)

 Willard is a 1971 American horror film directed by Daniel Mann and written by Gilbert Ralston, based on Stephen Gilbert's novel Ratman's Notebooks.
 Bruce Davison stars as social misfit Willard Stiles, who is squeezed out of the company started by his deceased father.
-His only friends are a couple of rats raised at home, including Ben and Socrates, and their increasing number of friends.
+His only friends are a few rats raised at home, including Ben and Socrates, and their increasing number of friends.
 When Socrates is killed by Willard's boss, he goes on a rampage using his rats to attack.

-Willard was released on February 26, 1971 by Cinerama Releasing Corporation, opening to positive reviews and high box office returns, and was the 12th highest-grossing release of the year.
+Willard was released on February 26, 1971, by Cinerama Releasing Corporation, opening to mixed reviews, but it was successful at the box office, making it the 11th-highest-grossing release of the year.
 It was also nominated for an Edgar Award for Best Picture.